sap-tutorials/Tutorials/tutorials/hana-cloud-sqltools-console/hana-cloud-sqltools-console.md

 ## Prerequisites

-- An SAP HANA Cloud database
-- You have completed [this](hana-cloud-sqltools-create-schema) tutorial which creates a database schema for an SAP HANA Cloud, SAP HANA database.
+- You have completed the first 3 tutorials in this group
 - You have completed [this](hana-cloud-dl-clients-overview) tutorial which creates a database schema for an SAP HANA Cloud, data lake Relational Engine

 ## You will learn